pudly/schmopera-hugo/content/articles/aria-guide-pace-pace.md

 </figure>

 Take care here **(2)** with intonation.
-It's easy to go flat on the B-flat, and the G on "mio Dio".
+It's easy to go flat on the B-flat, and on the G on "mio Dio".
 And though it's relatively simple, take care not to let your placement drop as you come down.
 That leap from F to D should be an easy tune, nothing more.
 And a general note: the dotted figures in this aria should be distinguishable from triplet figures.
 Classic Verdi.

 You have time here **(3)** to sing a real vowel on the first syllable of "sventura", so let it help you get into this new minor mode in this section.
 And Verdi does a cool thing here with the text phrasing; there's a tiny comma after "m'astringe", so give some fresh attention to the "ahimè" that comes after it.